IBM-Cloud/docs/monitor_log/logging/kibana4/logging_kibana_analize_logs_interactively.md

 | [Remove a field column](logging_kibana_analize_logs_interactively.html#kibana_discover_remove_fields_from_table) | Remove a field when it is not required in the view for analysis. |
 | [Order entries by value of an indexed field](logging_kibana_analize_logs_interactively.html#kibana_discover_sort_by_table) | Reorder the entries for easier analysis. |
 | [Automatically refresh the data](logging_kibana_analize_logs_interactively.html#kibana_discover_view_refresh_interval) | Refresh the data displayed in the table with the latest entries.
 By default, refresh is **OFF**. |
+{: caption="Table 2.
+Tasks to customize a table" caption-side="top"}

 <br>